Roger Hedgecock here from KOGO Radio in San Diego and getting a lot of feedback.

 Well, God bless you, sir.

-That to thank you for that service because if memory serves, this was a situation in which there were six hundred uh Cuban troops down there and they were disguised as airport workers trying to build a an airport for Maurice Bishop, the the communist that would be w wannabe fidel uh down there, and uh and uh we went in there.
+You for that service because if memory serves, this was a situation in which there were 600 Cuban troops down there, and they were disguised as airport workers trying to build an airport for Maurice Bishop, the communist would-be wannabe Fidel down there.

 Yeah.